microsoft/Digital-Twin-Builder-in-Real-Time-Intelligence/lab/tutorial-rti-3-build-ontology.md

 In digital twin builder (preview), an *entity* is a category that defines a concept within a domain-specific ontology.
 The entity definition serves as a blueprint for individual entity instances of that entity, and specifies common characteristics shared across all instances within that category.
 Here you define two entities for the sample scenario: Bus and Stop.

 After defining entities, you can create *relationships* between them to define how they're related to each other.
-In this tutorial, a Bus *goesTo* a Stop.
+In this lab, a Bus *goesTo* a Stop.

 ## Add Bus entity